 We also highly recommend you communicate any concerns and discuss your situation with your instructor.
 Also, be sure to review the rest of this Virtual Student Services Guide to utilize all resources available to assist you before withdrawing.
 Information about the withdrawal process is available online.

-The Tuition and Fee Due Date for Fall Term Courses to avoid a late registration fee is August 6, 2020.
-Students can make a payment for the upcoming term through the online payment system.
+Students can make a payment for Spring term through the online payment system.
 To do so, log in to the myEFSC portal.
 Under "Account Summary," click "Pay my Bill" to pay in full or enroll in the payment plan (within the target dates).
 Designated parties who have been set up by the student should access the parental payment site.

 Students with third-party billing documents, such as tuition assistance authorizations or Florida Prepaid adjustment forms, can upload these under "Third Party Billing" in the Student Document Dropbox.